In a previous article I argue that website content has three principal functions:

-What actual content should be used to fulfil these 3 tasks?
 For example, why - in pursuit of its objective to "persuade" students to join its college - did the developers of the University College Dublin website use a proprietary panoramic image format for a "campus tour" feature?
 Why not Flash, a video or even just a few simple photographs?

 A content feature is the means by which an idea needed to achieve a website objective is given form.
-Such a feature is then deployed to either persuade, sell or reassure the visitors of the website (as discussed above).
+Such a feature is then deployed to either persuade, compel or reassure the visitors of the website (as discussed above).

 A content format is the means by which a feature is presented.
 For instance, a "campus tour" feature could be presented in a variety of ways, e.g. as a Flash animation, a video or even as a series of static images.

-A key challenge for a website manager is to choose the right formats for the list of features they are creating.
+A key challenge for a content strategist or designer is to choose the right formats for the list of features they are creating.
 Although some clients can be very specific about the elements they want on their site ("a spinning Flash logo that says 'we r kool!"), others are more vague.
-They may simply provide a list of open-ended deliverables and leave it up to the development team to find the right solution.
-They may even rely on the web team to recommend the list of content ideas or features that would work best for their site.

 Thankfully, you are not alone.
 Thousands of other websites have already faced this challenge.
 As a result, you can imitiate their ideas for the various formats that can be used for some common content ideas.